-In 2009 ActNow broadened its vision and began to create works for the stage, presenting a number of plays by established and emerging writers.
-At this time, ActNow also began to devise and present interactive, issues-based productions which have become the hallmark of its output.
+In 2009, ActNow broadened its vision and began to create works for the stage, presenting a number of plays by established and emerging writers.
+At this time, ActNow also began to devise and present interactive, issue-based productions which have become the hallmark of its output.

-Heavily informed by the work of Brazilian theatre director Augusto Boal (see Artistic Philosophy and Practice), the first of these issue-based productions was Expect Respect, a project designed to provide legal information about rape and sexual assault for young people.
+Heavily informed by the work of Brazilian theatre director Augusto Boal, the first of these issue-based productions was Expect Respect: a project designed to provide legal information about rape and sexual assault for young people.
 Developed in partnership with the Legal Services Commission of South Australia, Expect Respect also heralded a new model for ActNow’s activity.